Implementing the Change

 A workplace at this stage is interested in supporting their staff commitment to these principles, and is interested in encouraging staff to step into ‘champion’ roles, to take the lead with internal initiatives, and follow the example set by leadership team champions.

-Workplaces at this stage will be interested in providing their staff with more sophisticated training, such as bystander training, and training in pushback and resistance, to empower staff and leadership to take on these champion roles.
+Workplaces at this stage will be interested in providing their staff with more sophisticated training, such as bystander training, and training in backlash and resistance, to empower staff and leadership to take on these champion roles.

 A workplace at this stage will be actively promoting the organisation’s commitment and progress towards achieving workplace gender equality through their internal and external communications.